nogueiraantonio/dscpe-widget-property-editor/README.md

 1. Open a terminal at the same location where you downloaded mkcert installer

-1. Create a new CA (Certificate Authority) (replace `hostname` with the result of the previous command), e.g.
+1. Create a new CA (Certificate Authority). mkcert will create the CA and update your OS, Java & Firefox stores
     ```bash
-        > ./mkcert-v1.4.0-windows-amd64.exe -install
+        $ ./mkcert -install
     ```

-1. mkcert will update your OS, Java & Firefox stores in the process, accept the new certificate
+1. Click to accept the new certificate

 1. Retrieve the hostname of your machine